AncientDefender/Group-Theory/README.md

 ### permutation_group_deg_*.txt:

 - These files contain data pertaining to permutation groups of different degrees.
-- Each file contains group elements represented as matrices, illustrating the specific transformations and symmetries within the respective permutation groups.
+- Each file contains group elements represented as matrices, illustrating the transformations and symmetries within permutation groups.

 ### symmetric_groups-retrospective.py: